dbt-labs/docs.getdbt.com/README.md

 All PRs that are submitted will be reviewed by the dbt Labs Docs team for editorial review.

-Content that is submitted by our users, and the open-source community are also reviewed by our dbt Labs subject matter experts (SMEs) to help ensure technical accuracy.
+Content that is submitted by our users and the open-source community are also reviewed by our dbt Labs subject matter experts (SMEs) to help ensure technical accuracy.

 ## Versioning and single-sourcing content